IvanRublev/Domo/README.md

 ## Changelog

+### 1.4.1

+* Adaptions for Elixir v1.13

+* Format string representations of an anonymous function passed to `precond/1` macro error message

 ### 1.4.0

-+ Fix bug to detect runtime correctly launched under test.
+* Fix bug to detect runtime mode correctly when launched under test.

-+ Add support for @opaque types.
+* Add support for `@opaque` types.

 Breaking changes:

-+ Change `new_ok` constructor function name to `new` that is more convenient.
+* Change `new_ok` constructor function name to `new` that is more convenient.
   Search and replace `new_ok(` -> `new(` in all files of the project using Domo to migrate.

-+ Constructor function name generation procedure changes to adding `!` to the value of `:name_of_new_function` option.
+* Constructor function name generation procedure changes to adding `!` to the value of `:name_of_new_function` option.
 The defaults are `new` and `new!`.

 ### 1.3.4